 Dr. Khanna is a licensed clinical psychologist at the Children’s and Adult Center for OCD, specializing in the cognitive-behavioral treatment of childhood anxiety disorders and obsessive-compulsive disorder, as well as OC-spectrum disorders including Tic Disorders and Trichotillomania.
-She provides weekly and more intensive (2-4 days per week) therapy, depending on the needs of the child, and works very closely with parents and other caregivers in the child’s life (including school staff, psychiatrists and other providers) whenever warranted to ensure the best outcomes.
+She provides weekly and more intensive (2-4 days per week) therapy, depending on the needs of the individual, and works very closely with parents, spouses, and other caregivers in the client's life (including school staff, psychiatrists and other providers) whenever warranted to ensure the best outcomes.

 Dr. Khanna has served as Assistant Professor of Psychiatry and Clinical Director of the Child and Adolescent OCD, Tic, Trich, and Anxiety Group (the “COTTAGe”) in the University Of Pennsylvania School Of Medicine.
 She has been involved in some of the most important research in the field of child anxiety in the last 15 years, including the Child and Adolescent Multimodal Study (CAMS; Walkup et al., 2008), Pediatric OCD Treatment Study (POTS II; Franklin et al. 2011), and Family-based Treatment of Early Childhood OCD (POTS Jr.; Freeman et al., 2014) trials.

 Dr. Khanna is a pioneer in web-based mental health research for anxiety disorders.
 In partnership with her mentor, Dr. Philip Kendall, she developed and tested Camp Cope-A-Lot, one of the first empirically-supported computer-assisted treatment programs for anxious youth, and CBT4CBT: Computer-based training in CBT for anxious youth, a computer-based training program for clinicians interested in becoming proficient in CBT for child anxiety.